semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V1/howitworks.md

 1. An [EdDSA](https://en.wikipedia.org/wiki/EdDSA) private key.
 Note that it is _not_ an Ethereum private key.
-2. An identity nullifier, whih is a random 32-byte value.
+2. An identity nullifier, which is a random 32-byte value.
-3. An identity trapdoor, whih is a random 32-byte value.
+3. An identity trapdoor, which is a random 32-byte value.

 An identity commitment is the Pedersen hash of: